 When your electric utility, National Grid, is also your electricity supplier, you have a service called Basic Service.
-The Basic Service price is the price National Grid uses to calculate the supply portion of your electricity bill.
-The Basic Service price changes every 6 months for residential and small business customers and every three months for large business customers.
+The Basic Service price is the price National Grid uses to calculate the Supply Services portion of your electricity bill as long as you have not chosen another supplier The Basic Service price changes every 6 months for residential and small business customers and every three months for large business customers.

-- You can select an electricity supplier on your own from a competitive electricity supplier.
-In that case, National Grid only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the supply services portion of your electricity bill.
+- You can select a competitive electricity supplier on your own.
+A competitive electricity supplier is a company licensed by the Department of Public Utilities to sell electricity supply in Massachusetts.
+In that case, National Grid only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the Supply Services portion of your electricity bill.

-Electricity supply (sometimes referred to simply as supply)
+Electricity supply (sometimes referred to as supply)

 Green electricity is electricity that is generated by a renewable energy resource, such as solar or wind.

 Renewable electricity (sometimes referred to as green electricity)

 Renewable electricity is electricity generated from energy sources that can be renewed as opposed to sources that can be used only once, such as fossil fuels.
 Under Massachusetts state law, a variety of resources qualify as renewable.
 The main sources of renewable electricity are solar, wind and small hydroelectric projects.